jetpks/slush.systems/content/about/multi-region-anycast.md

 description: >-
   This blog is coming to you live from servers in California, Virginia, and Paris.
 Your requests are automatically routed to whichever datacenter is closer to you in order to get you these pages as fast as possible.
+Here's how it's done.
 showFullContent: false
 color: "" #color from the theme settings
 ---